 The two oversized wheels, with their extra-wide design, make it excellent on softer ground.
 Their large footprint reduces the ground pressure which can prevent it from getting stuck in sand or mud.
 Furthermore, for rougher terrain, deep tread improves adhesion, reducing the likelihood of spinning wheels.

 Handle-wise, everything is catered for.
 Firstly, it includes two side handles which are molded to the case itself.
 This means that even when fully laden, there’s little chance of these handles becoming stressed and breaking away from the unit.
 They allow the cooler to be carried, if required, either by one or two people.

 Secondly, there’s a rear located telescopic handle.
-The long extendibility is suitable for people up to six-foot, eight inches in height.
+The long extendability is suitable for people up to six-foot, eight inches in height.
 Perfect for the taller person.

 The polyethylene body will stand up to years of use.

-Even if these factors are not enough, the cooler includes a bottle opener, non-skidding and non-marking feet, threaded drain plug, cup holders and two wire trays.
+Even if these factors aren’t enough, there is an included bottle opener, non-skidding and non-marking feet, threaded drain plug, cup holders and two wire trays.